 No Money Down.
 You can purchase a VA loan with very little money out of pocket, and with no geographic restrictions like the $0 Down USDA Loan.
 Typically you will be required to place an earnest deposit with your offer to purchase a home (the minimum is usually $500-$1000).
 If structured properly with your realtor, the earnest money can typically be refunded at closing.
 It's a good idea to meet with a Landmark Mortgage Planner for a pre-approval to learn how to structure your offer before you find a home.

-Paid collections are not usually a problem and some open collections can be paid by the seller at closing with underwriter approval.
-The 3 required trade lines don’t necessarily have to be on the credit report, but can be alternative trade lines like electricity, car insurance or phone bills.
+Paid collections are not usually a problem and some open collections may be allowed or paid at closing with underwriter approval.
+Open trade lines don't necessarily have to be on the credit report, but can be alternative trade lines like electricity, car insurance or phone bills with underwriter approval.
 These must be documented and paid as agreed.
 Under VA loan requirements, the buyer typically must have a 580 score.

 Two Year Employment.
 This is required when the Vet is no longer a member of the military, and can be waived if a soldier is just returning from active duty.

 Other Factors & Limitations

-Maximum purchase price in our area as of December 2012 is $417,000.
+Maximum purchase price in our area as of January 2020 is $510,400.
 These limits often change and any updates could be seen at the VA website.
 Purchase price can also increase with money down.